You’ll be mad at how easy clickbaits fool you

 We are local

 We are local and want to work with local people.
-We are not cutting costs by hiring foreign or remote labor that’s difficult to communicate with.
+We are not hiring foreign or remote labor.

 Affordable